Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 - 750 Gold
 - Quarterstaf

-**Crushing Blow**: Whenever you critically hit a creature, their armor class is reduced by 2 until they finish a long rest.
+**Crushing Blow**: Whenever you critically hit a creature with *Nimbus Staff*, their armor class is reduced by 2 for a minute.

 ---